georgejecook/maestro-roku/docs/justification.md

 ## Production suitability

-The base view, and mvvm framework of maestro, as well as core util functionality have been used for more than 2 years, in [redacted:waiting approval] and [redacted:waiting approval], with many millions of installs on the roku channel store, between them.
+The base view, and mvvm framework of maestro, as well as core util functionality have been used for more than 2 years, in applicaster's and smithsonian's roku apps with many millions of installs on the roku channel store, between them.
 In both cases, crashes and user issues dropped dramatically as a result of maestro's adoption.

 ## Comparison of features: